Winter Pet Care Essentials

 It's time to pull out the winter woollies!
 Perhaps one of the easiest ways to keep your pet warm when the temperatures drop is by wrapping them up in a cosy jumper, coat or raincoat to help with body temperature regulation.
 Jumpers are great for short-coated dog breeds as well as puppies and elderly dogs, who are most likely to feel the cold.

 From woollen turtlenecks to outdoor moleskins to costumes, there is just about every type of pet coat imaginable nowadays.
 For super sleek, premium woollen knits, we love the range from Huskimo.
-For a range of flamboyantly colourful prints and hilariously 'mini human' styles such as hipster vintage, pyjamas and denim jackets, check out Fuzzyard.
+For a range of flamboyantly colourful prints and hilariously 'mini human' styles such as hipster vintage and denim jackets, check out Fuzzyard.
 And for a premium range of hardy outdoor coats including oilskins, take a gander at the range from Kazoo.

 Read more about our entire range of fabulous pet coats in our article 6 Must-Haves for Your Dog's Winter Wardrobe.